 Testing Dates for 2018 are available on the website www.wbs.ac.za Admissions tests form part of the application and should be written before the closing date for the particular programme, although they may be written either before or after an application is made.

 Please note that test dates may change, however, applicants will be informed timeously of any changes

 The banking details are as follows: FNB, Wits Business School, Current Account, Account number: 62150130690, Branch Code: 255005, Reference: 12306 and name of applicant.
-The testing fee on the published dates is R650 for PDM programmes and R1 150 for Master’s & PDBA programmes.
+The testing fee on the published dates for PDM programmes and for Master’s & PDBA programmes for 2018 will be advised soon.
 Should a booking be cancelled, a penalty of R500 will be charged for re-booking.

 Tests start at 09h00.
 Candidates should arrive 20 minutes early.
 A test administrator meets applicants at the Samuel’s Area at WBS at these times, and escorts them to the test venue.
 Regrettably, late arrivals will not be admitted for testing.

 Testing Venue: Applicants report at the Samuel’s Area, Graduate School of Business Administration (WBS), Albert Wessels Building, 2 St David Place, cnr St Andrew Road, Parktown.